 Fear of failing or losing financial investment

+Many people are comfortable working for others, and enjoy that safety net employers can provide.
+With any new venture there’s always risk.
 This means a general fear of being a failure, along with the fear of losing money.
 Remember these two quotes below when it comes to fear and money.

 Fear and money kill far too many dreams.
 The truth is, there are numerous ways a person can start a business, or earn a passive income with little or no investment.
 Remember that time IS money.
 If you lack financial resources, than stick to ideas where you can spend your “time” over your money.